mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - **Kinesis Shard** provides the capacity of the stream.
 Kinesis shards are added to streams to allow them to scale.
 A stream stars with at a least one shard, which allows 1 MB of ingetstion and 2 MB of consuption.
 Shards can be removed from streams.
 - **Kinesis Data Record** the basic entity written to and read from Kinesis streams, a data record can be up to 1MB in size.

+### Kinesis Data Streams vs. SQS

 You would use Kinesis rather than SQS when you need many producers and many consumers as well as a rolling window of data.
 SQS is a queue; Kinesis allows lots of independent consumer reading the same data window.

+Amazon Kinesis Data Streams:

+  1. real-time processing of streaming big data, it provides ordering of records
-the 24 hours tiem window and can get all the data is the biggest difference between Kinesis and SQS.
+  2. the 24 hours time window and can get all the data is the biggest difference between Kinesis and SQS.
+  3. for performing counting, aggregation, filtering
-You dont use Kinesis to decouple modules, to inter process messaging.
+  4. You dont use Kinesis to decouple modules, to inter process messaging.

+SQS:

+  1. reliable, higly scalable hosted queue for storing messages as they travel between computers

+### Amazon Kinesis Data Streams use case

+- Accelerate log and data feed intake
+- Real-time metrics and reproting
+- Real-time data analytics
+- Complex stream processing

+### Amazon Kinesis Data Streams vs. Firehose

+Kinesis Streams

+- Kinesis Streams is capable of capturing large amounts of data (terabytes per hour) from data producers, and streaming it into custom applications for data processing and analysis.
+- Streaming data is replicated by Kinesis across three separate availability zones within AWS to ensure reliability and availability of your data.
+- It is possible to load data into Streams using a number of methods, including HTTPS, the Kinesis Producer Library, the Kinesis Client Library, and the Kinesis Agent.
+- Monitoring is available through Amazon Cloudwatch.

+Kinesis Firehose

+- Kinesis Firehose is Amazon’s data-ingestion product offering for Kinesis.
+It is used to capture and load streaming data into other Amazon services such as S3 and Redshift.
+- From there, you can load the streams into data processing and analysis tools like Elastic Map Reduce, and Amazon Elasticsearch Service.
+It is also possible to load the same data into S3 and Redshift at the same time using Firehose.
+- As with Kinesis Streams, it is possible to load data into Firehose using a number of methods, including HTTPS, the Kinesis Producer Library, the Kinesis Client Library, and the Kinesis Agent.
+Currently, it is only possible to stream data via Firehose to S3 and Redshift, but once stored in one of these services, the data can be copied to other services for further processing and analysis.
+- Monitoring is available through Amazon Cloudwatch.

 ## AWS CloudTrail